RN to BSN

 Applicants to the RN-to-BSN program must hold a current, active RN license.

-You can view your classes any time during a given week, but weekly deadlines help you stay on track.
+You can view your classes any time during a given week, and weekly deadlines help you stay on track.

 Classes are offered online in accelerated 5- and 10-week courses.
 We offer nine start dates per year so you can begin coursework (and graduate) faster.
 Full-time RN-to-BSN students can finish in 18 to 24 months.